 The School of Education adopted the Utah Effective Teaching Standards for the teacher education program in the Fall 2015 Semester.
 Students must satisfy these standards to complete the program and be recommended for a teaching license.
 These standards are education-specific versions of Westminster’s college-wide learning goals.

-- Learner Development: Understand cognitive, linguistic, social, emotional, and physical areas of student development.
+- Learner development: The teacher understands cognitive, linguistic, social, emotional, and physical areas of student development.

-- Learning Differences: Understand individual learner differences and cultural, linguistic diversity.
+- Learning differences: The teacher understands individual learner differences and cultural, linguistic diversity.

-- Content Knowledge: Understand the central concepts, tools of inquiry, and structures of the discipline.
+- Content knowledge: The teacher understands the central concepts, tools of inquiry, and structures of the discipline.

-- Assessment: Use multiple methods of assessment to engage learners in their growth, monitor their progress, guide planning and instruction, and determine whether the outcomes described in content standards have been met.
+- Assessment: The teachers use multiple methods of assessment to engage learners in their growth, monitor learner progress, guide planning and instruction, and determine whether the outcomes described in content standards are met.

-- Instructional Planning: Plan instruction to support students in meeting rigorous learning goals by drawing upon knowledge of content areas, Utah Core Standards, instructional best practices, and the community context.
+- Instructional planning: The teacher plans instruction to support students in meeting rigorous learning goals by drawing upon knowledge of content areas, Utah Core Standards, instructional best practices, and the community context.

-- Instructional Strategies: Use various instructional strategies to ensure that all learners develop a deep understanding of content areas and their connections and build skills to apply and extend knowledge in meaningful ways.
+- Instructional strategies: The teacher uses various instructional strategies to ensure that all learners develop a deep understanding of content areas and their connections and build skills to apply and extend knowledge in meaningful ways.

-- Reflection and Continuous Growth: Use evidence as a reflective practitioner to continually evaluate and adapt practice to meet the needs of each learner.
+- Reflection and continuous growth: The teacher is a reflective practitioner who uses evidence to continually evaluate and adapt the practice to meet the needs of each learner.

-- Leadership and Collaboration: Engage collaboratively with learners, families, colleagues, and community members as a leader to build a shared vision and supportive professional culture focused on student growth and success.
+- Leadership and collaboration: The teacher is a leader who engages collaboratively with learners, families, colleagues, and community members to build a shared vision and supportive professional culture focused on student growth and success.

-- Professional and Ethical Behavior: Demonstrates the highest standard of legal, moral, and ethical conduct as specified in Utah State Board Rule R277-515.
+- Professional and ethical behavior: The teacher demonstrates the highest standard of legal, moral, and ethical conduct as specified in the Utah State Board of Education's rule R277-515.